wechuli/pull-request-updater/README.md

 ## Authentication

 The Action will by default use the `$GITHUB_TOKEN` to make authenticated requests to the GitHub API.
 If you want to use a different token, you can set the `token` input to the token you want to use.
-The `GITHUB_TOKEN` is scoped to the repository where the workflow is executing, so if you specify a different repository, you'll need to pass a Personal Access Token or GitHub App token that has access to that repository.
+The `GITHUB_TOKEN` is scoped to the repository where the workflow is executing, so if you specify a different repository, you'll need to pass a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) or [GitHub App token](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#server-to-server-tokens) that has access to that repository.

 A PAT will need the `repo` scope to be able to update pull requests and add comments to the issues.
-The `GITHUB_TOKEN` and in general all GitHub App tokens will need the
+The `GITHUB_TOKEN` and in general all GitHub App tokens will need the `pull-request: write` and `issues: write`

 ## Additional

+- Edit the endpoints to Factor in using GHES as well
 - By default use GITHUB_TOKEN
 - Provide appropriate warnings in case of merge conflicts
 - Provide warnings in case of forks